energyscope/EnergyScope_multi_criteria/README.md

 2. Clone/download the content of this folder
 3. Navigate to that folder via terminal/cmd prompt and execute (check glpsol documentation for more options):

-$ glpsol -m ses_main.mod -d ses_main.dat -o ses_main.out
+$ glpsol -m ESTD_ECOS2019_main.mod -d ESTD_ECOS2019_data.dat -d ESTD_ECOS2019_12TD.dat -o ESTD_ECOS2019_main.out
 (You might need to use 'glspol.exe' on Windows)

-4. Check that the ses_main.out file is correctly generated.
+4. Check that the ESTD_main.out file is correctly generated.

 If the command at point (3) did not run, it might be that glpsol is not on your PATH.
 Two solutions for that:
-- (not best) instead of "glpsol" use the full path, e.g. on Mac '/usr/local/bin/glpsol  -m ses_main.mod -d ses_main.dat -o ses_main.out'
+- (not best) instead of "glpsol" use the full path, e.g. on Mac '/usr/local/bin/glpsol  -m ESTD_ECOS2019_main.mod -d ESTD_ECOS2019_data.dat -d ESTD_ECOS2019_12TD.dat -o ESTD_ECOS2019_main.out'
 - (best) add the folder in which glpsol is installed to the PATH. e.g. on Windows 7 (http://geekswithblogs.net/renso/archive/2009/10/21/how-to-set-the-windows-path-in-windows-7.aspx). on mac (from terminal) 'export PATH=/usr/local/bin:$PATH' (if glpsol is installed in /usr/local/bin)

 The model was originally developed in AMPL.
 Compatible solvers are CPLEX, Gurobi, etc. Running the model in AMPL requires the licences of AMPL and of at least one MILP solver.

+# Previous versions #
+-first release (v1, monthly MILP) of the EnergyScope (ES) model

-References:
+# References:  #
 [1] V. Codina Gironès, S. Moret, F. Maréchal, D. Favrat (2015).
 Strategic energy planning for large-scale energy systems: A modelling framework to aid decision-making.
-Energy, 90(PA1), 173–186. https://doi.org/10.1016/j.energy.2015.06.008
+Energy, 90(PA1), 173-186. https://doi.org/10.1016/j.energy.2015.06.008
 [2] S. Moret, M. Bierlaire, F. Maréchal (2016).
 Strategic Energy Planning under Uncertainty: a Mixed-Integer Linear Programming Modeling Framework for Large-Scale Energy Systems. https://doi.org/10.1016/B978-0-444-63428-3.50321-0
 [3] S. Moret (2017).
 Strategic Energy Planning under Uncertainty.
 PhD Thesis n.
 7961, EPFL, Switzerland. http://dx.doi.org/10.5075/epfl-thesis-7961
+[4] S. Moret (2017).
+Strategic Energy Planning under Uncertainty.
+PhD Thesis n.
+7961, EPFL, Switzerland. http://dx.doi.org/10.5075/epfl-thesis-7961
+[5] G. Limpens, S .
+Moret, H. Jeanmart, F. Maréchal (2019).
+EnergyScope TD: an open-source model for national energy systems.
+(Under revision)